Dom Post on court fines

 The ministry’s tentative plans for the “segmentation” of ministry debtors are contained in a document called Structure of Operations in the Ministry, Proposals for Consultation.

-The document says work is under way to “focus enforcement effort where it is most effective and to avoid expensive enforcement actions which drive up the overall cost of collection without necessarily resolving the ”.
+The document says work is under way to “focus enforcement effort where it is most effective and to avoid expensive enforcement actions which drive up the overall cost of collection without necessarily resolving the debt”.
 In plain English, that means letting the worst offenders get away with it.

 From a business point of view, concentrating the ministry’s resources in areas where they will generate the greatest return makes eminent good sense.
 Offenders at present owe $790 million in fines.
 Almost $450m of that is overdue, a significant amount owed by habitual defaulters who have no intention of ever making good on their debts.
 Why squander scarce resources on hardcore offenders when others can be persuaded more easily and more cheaply to pay up?